Students

 Identity Card

 Students should wear the identification cards provided by the college.
 Any services of the college will be provided only on production of proper identity card visibly on them while they are in the college.
-If a student leaves the college during class hours he/she should register their passage using the same at the security post.
+If a student leaves the college during class hours they should register their passage using the same at the security post.
 If I-Card is lost, the student should report the same immediately to the college office, and get a duplicate without delay paying the fees due for a duplicate card.

 Political Activities